simeonvar/Topics-in-Algorithms---Project/Submition Foloder/Project/README.txt

-This is the project submition of 	Simon Kindstroem sudent# 2016-82282
+This is the project submition of 	Simon Kindstroem student# 2016-82282
 					Simeon Varbanov student# 2017-28499
 Structure:
 - Project